Tuanwaf/Brain-Tumor-Detection-System-using-Matlab/README.md

 # Brain-Tumor-Detection-System-using-Matlab

-An assignment for my university.
+This is an assignment for my university.
 This brain tumor detection system is run on Matlab.
-The image will go through several processess of image processing and filtering
+The image will undergo several processes of image processing and filtering.
+For further information and details about this project, you can refer to the ```CSC566 Mini Project Guidelines.pdf```.

 ## Installation